alacasse/magnet2torrent/docs/magnet-handler.md

 pwsh scripts/register-magnet-windows.ps1
 ```

 This sets the magnet protocol command to the `magnet2torrent` binary for the current user.
 Use `-DryRun` to preview changes.
-The Windows installer (`scripts/install.ps1`) invokes this automatically unless `REGISTER_MAGNET=0` or `-RegisterMagnet:$false` is provided.
+The Windows installer (`scripts/install.ps1`) and the npm package postinstall invoke this automatically unless `REGISTER_MAGNET=0` or `-RegisterMagnet:$false` is provided.

 If Windows prompts for a handler after registration, open Settings → Apps → Default apps → Choose defaults by link type, search for `magnet`, and pick `magnet2torrent`.